Last update: 2014 November 18

 This document itself will evolve as work on Clockwork Empires proceeds, we receive feedback, and find better ways to communicate with players.
-We are committed to updating the project's status on this page for each major public release, once per month.
+We are committed to updating the project's status on this page for each major public release, once per month, without exception.

 A note on progress numbers:

 Much of the initial time of this project was spent on technological infrastructure.
 Updates in the following months are showing the payoff of this investment as we rapidly implement player-facing content and game mechanics.
-It's an exciting time!
+This is the exciting part!

 (You can read the previous months' update notes and blog post listing at the bottom of this page, here.)

 In the broadest strokes, these are the major public-facing milestones of the Clockwork Empires project:

 This is the key component that brings every part of the game together.
 It makes sure that mouse and keyboard input is processed, that visuals display, that the game can pull information from the correct space on-disk, that the UI renders and responds correctly to input, that a character is drawn in the right place and is told what to do from the right script.
 Every part of this infrastructure must be in place in some form before player-visible game content can even be implement.
 As Nwabudike Morgan put it, "Each interdependent piece must be materialized simultaneously and in perfect working order; otherwise the system will crash out before it ever gets off the ground."